Scream (Timbaland song): Chart performance

 "Scream" was a moderate hit in many international territories.
 In Canada, the song first entered the Canadian Hot 100 on the issue dated January 12, 2008, at number ninety-two, during the week that Timbaland's "Apologize" held the top position.
 It steadily ascended the chart until the issue dated February 16, 2008, when it peaked at number forty-one.
 "Scream" fared better in Australia, where it peaked on the Australian Singles Chart at number twenty on the week of March 9, 2008, and was present on the chart for a total of fourteen weeks.
 On the issue dated January 28, 2008, the song debuted on the New Zealand Singles Chart at number thirty-two.
 It quickly ascended into the top twenty and, by the sixth week, had peaked at number nine.
 In Ireland, "Scream" debuted on the chart at number fifteen on the issue dated February 7, 2008.
 The song ascended in the top twenty and on the week ending March 13, 2008, it reached its peak at number ten, rising from number nineteen the week before.

 In Sweden, the song debuted at number thirty-one on the week ending January 10, 2008.
 The following week, it moved up twenty places to number eleven and by the fourth week, the song had moved up into the top ten, peaking at number eight.
 It amassed a total of fifteen weeks on the chart, spending its last week at number sixty.

+Across Europe and alongside with Sweden, the song performed moderately and didn't enter in French, Greek and Polish Singles Charts.
+It reached successfully however the top five in Finland and peaked at number 7 in Iceland, becoming Scherzinger's first top ten in there.
+It peaked equally at number 9 in Germany, number 15 in Belgium, number 16 in the Netherlands, number 17 in Norway and number 18 in Austria.